Chengdu: Chengdu Metro

 The Chengdu Metro officially opened on 1 October 2010.
 Line 1 runs from Shengxian Lake to Guangdu (south-north).
 Line 2 opened in September 2012.
 Line 3 opened in July 2016.
 Line 4 opened in December 2015.
 Line 10 connects to city center and Shuangliu International Airport.
 Future plans call for more than thirty lines.
-As of the end of June 2021, Chengdu has 518.96 km of metro lines in operation.
+As of the end of June 2024, Chengdu has 558 km of metro lines in operation.

+Tram

+This is an old style traditional tram in Anren ancient town which tourists use to tour the town on September 29, 2018 in Chengdu.

+Chengdu Tram Line, located in the capital Chengdu City of Sichuan Province, is the first tram line to be operational in the city since 2018.
+The overall line is Y-shaped, with a total length of 39,3 km and 47 stations.
+It is also the first line in China to be equipped with the new generation.

 Bus

 Bus transit is an important method of public transit in Chengdu.
 There are more than 400 bus lines in Chengdu with nearly 12,000 buses in total.
 In addition, the Chengdu BRT offers services on the Second Ring Road Elevated Road.
 Bus cards are available that permit free bus transfers for three hours.

 River transport

-Historically, the Jin River was used for boat traffic in and out of Chengdu.
-However, due to the size of the river itself and the reduced water depth over time, the Brocade River is no longer capable of carrying any type of water traffic.
-Therefore, Chengdu has no direct access to the Yangtze River or any other larger river.
-However, to ensure that Chengdu's goods have access to the river efficiently, inland port cities of Yibin and Luzhou—both of which are reachable from Chengdu within hours by expressways—on the Yangtze have commenced large-scale port infrastructure development.
+Historically, Jinjiang River (also known as Nanhe River) was used for boat traffic in and out of Chengdu.
+To ensure that Chengdu's goods have access to Yangtze River efficiently, inland port cities of Yibin and Luzhou—both of which are reachable from Chengdu within hours by expressways—on the Yangtze have commenced large-scale port infrastructure development.
 As materials and equipment for the rebuilding of northern Sichuan are sent in from the East Coast to Sichuan, these ports will see significant increases in throughput.